As told by Mehroon:

 I make 3 kilograms of henna paste a week, which amounts to about 200 cones.
 Besides the usual cajeput and sweet orange, I also add vanilla essential oil into my paste.
 I find that it enhances the smell of the sweet orange and masks the smell of the paste, which can be too strong for some.

-For people who want casual henna for their anniversaries, birthdays or for no particular reason at all, prices start from $12 for adults and $5 for kids.
-Brides should book one year in advance – I’m actually almost fully booked for 2017.
+For people who want casual henna for their anniversaries, birthdays or for no particular reason at all, prices start from $12.
+Brides should book one year in advance.

 AS FOUND ON

 'My friends booked Fauzellah to do my henna as a surprise wedding gift.
 I showed her some references but she didn’t copy them entirely.
 She added her own elements according to her style, which I love very much.
 The design was intricate and the details were very well done.
 She’s quite fast, too – it was all completed within 3 hours.'

 I loved art when I was in secondary school, although I stopped pursuing that after graduating.
 In my previous job as a floor manager, I did henna on my colleagues occasionally – that rekindled my love for drawing.

 The turning point for me came when I was in Bali.
 I met people who lived from hand to mouth, but yet were always smiling.
 So I decided to jump into doing henna full-time.

 My mum had her doubts when I quit my job.
 After all, this is very ‘un-Singaporean’: I’m not guaranteed a steady income and there’s no CPF.
 But she saw my hard work paying off and now supports my decision.

 I like it when my clients go, ‘Surprise me’.
 Based on their preferences, I usually come up with designs on the spot.
 My designs look full but never over the top.
 I like floral and Gulf-inspired detailing.
 To me, technique is more important than style – the precision of the lines and dots, and the symmetry of the designs are crucial.